 Kitty enrolls in the bachelor's degree program at Brandt College.
 She didn't graduate from high school and doesn't have a GED.
 Brandt looks at her high school records to see if she excelled academically in high school.
 Because she had a C average, she doesn't meet Brandt's standard for admitting students who excel academically and therefore doesn't have the equivalent of a high school diploma.
 If she were enrolled in a two-year program that counted as two years of her bachelor's degree, she'd have the equivalent of a high school diploma when she completed that program and would be eligible for FSA for the last two years of her degree program.
-However, since Kitty never went to college before, she'll need to pass an approved ability-to-benefit test if she wants to receive FSA.
+However, since Kitty never went to college before, she'll need to pass an approved ability-tobenefit test or successfully complete 6 credit hours if she wants to receive FSA.